 Costs Begin With Income Loss

 For instance, if the renter doesn't pay the rent, that is a blatant lease violation.
 A property owner can consult an attorney and begin the eviction process.
 When considering the costs, a property owner starts incurring costs when a renter stops paying rent.
-Whether it's one or two months without rent—or you're dealing with several months of nonpayment—you could be dealing with several thousand dollars worth of lost rental income at the start of the eviction process.
+Whether it's one or two months without rent payment—or you're dealing with several months of nonpayment—you could be dealing with several thousand dollars worth of lost rental income at the start of the eviction process.

-Before serving the official 30-day notice, a property owner should issue a 3-day notice to give the tenant a few days to fix a problem that might be an oversight.
+Before serving the official 30-day eviction notice, a property owner should issue a 3-day notice to give the tenant a few days to fix a problem that might be an oversight.

 File Paperwork with the Court (and Pay Court Fees)